davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

-property, so that it keeps a separate offscreen canvas for pen

-trails (and doesn't loose these on redraw).
+property, so that it keeps a separate offscreen canvas for pen trails (and doesn't loose these on redraw).

-the following properties of PenMorph are relevant for turtle
+The following properties of PenMorph are relevant for turtle graphics:

-graphics: